Ladder Operator Block-Encoding: Uniformly Controlled Rotations

 where $M$ is a matrix transformation defined by:

 where $b_j$ is the binary representation of the integer $j$, $g_i$ is the Gray code representation of the integer $i$, and $b_{j} . g_{i}$ is the bitwise inner product of $b_{j}$ and $g_{i}$.

-However, in this work we require the use of a \textit{controlled} series of uniformly controlled rotations.
-Naively, this can be implemented by controlling each of the arbitrary rotations in the construction given by Möttönen et al. \cite{mottonen2004transformation}.
-An example circuit diagram for this construction is shown in Subfigure \ref{fig:controlled-multiplexed-rotations}a.
-Since each controlled rotation can be implemented by two uncontrolled rotations, this compilation strategy uses $2L$ uncontrolled arbitrary rotations.
+In this work, we require the use of a \textit{controlled} series of uniformly controlled rotations.
+Naively, this can be implemented by controlling each arbitrary rotation (subfigure \ref{fig:controlled-multiplexed-rotations}a).
+Each controlled rotation can be implemented by two uncontrolled rotations, meaning this compilation strategy uses $2L$ uncontrolled arbitrary rotations.

-An alternative approach which uses $4 \log_2 L$ $T$ gates, $L + 3$ arbitrary rotations, and $\log_2 L$ clean ancillae is shown in Subfigure \ref{fig:controlled-multiplexed-rotations}b.
+An alternative approach that uses $4 \log_2 L$ $T$ gates, $L + 2$ arbitrary rotations, and $\log_2 L$ clean ancillae is shown in subfigure \ref{fig:controlled-multiplexed-rotations}b.
 In this construction, the temporary logical-AND of each qubit in the index register and the control qubit is computed using $\log_2 L$ Toffoli gates.
-CNOTs from these clean ancillae then conjugate each of the arbitrary rotations which are left uncontrolled.
-When the control is on, this fully recovers the construction given by Möttönen et. al.

-However, when the control is off, the uncontrolled arbitrary rotations are still applied, resulting an undesired rotation of angle $\sum_{i} (\theta_i)$.
+CNOTs from these clean ancillae are interspersed between each of the arbitrary rotations, which are left uncontrolled.
+When the control is on, this recovers the construction given by Möttönen et. al. When the control is off, the uncontrolled arbitrary rotations are applied, resulting an undesired rotation of angle $\sum_{i} (\theta_i)$.
 This undesired rotation can then be undone using one $0$-controlled rotation of angle $- \sum_{i} (\theta_i)$.